top of page

 wedded to fiercely communicative instincts.”
 (Opera Magazine)

-in Die Walküre with Staatstheater Kassel, and Najade in Ariadne auf Naxos with the
+Ortlinde in Die Walküre with Staatstheater Kassel, and Najade in Ariadne auf Naxos

 On the concert stage, Ms. Reiter was recently heard in a concert of Handelian Arias with the